Advance Care Planning

 POLST forms (portable medical orders) include more details regarding treatment preferences than advance directives do.
 A POLST form is a medical order that a patient develops with their care team to define and specify their treatment preferences.
 These treatments may include resuscitation preferences, comfort and airway support measures, artificially administered nutrition, and other medical preferences.
 There are many benefits to completing a POLST form, one of which is to ensure that your medical preferences are honored.

 POLST forms are designed for patients with terminal or chronic progressive illnesses, advanced age, and medically frail.
-Contact your care coordinator, physician or practitioner to initiate this process.
+Contact your care coordinator, physician, or practitioner to initiate this process.

 National Healthcare Decisions Day